louiswdavis/utility_palettes/README.md

 | prefix  | A string that is appended to the start of all colour names, i.e. 'tw-'                  | ''      | <any string>                                            |
 | suffix  | A string that is appended to the end of all colour names, i.e. '-col'                   | ''      | <any string>                                            |

+The JSON output file will appear at the top-level of your project, while SCSS and CSS are defined to go to `app/assets/stylesheets`.

 ### Method (WIP)

 It allos you to determine how you want the colours to be adjusted to create the variance in your palette, but for now all colour adjustments are made by changing the HSL values as it is the best combination of the simple yet effective and accurate method available.